 Interdisciplinary Year 4 Interdisciplinary continued Course Number (Campus) Name/General Description MIDS-8418 (Lubbock) Frontiers in Telemedicine Elective Frontiers in Telemedicine is a one-of-a-kind training program that trains medical staff and clinicians on how to utilize telemedicine technology in a clinical setting, a hospital setting, or in business.
 The program focuses on competency-based learning.
 Fourth year medical students will complete the online portion of the course, attend live sessions in the simulation lab, will go to Telemedicine Clinics at TTUHSC, may have the opportunity to visit a school-based rural clinic a few hours away, and will participate in research and a presentation about Telemedicine.
 MIDS-8420 (Lubbock) Thinking in 3D: An Introduction to 3D Printing and Medical Imaging This two week, 2-credit elective is designed to provide the fourth-year medical student with the basic competencies in 3D modeling and printing using medical imaging data.
 The student will assess medical scan data to determine the appropriate method for the 3D conversion.
 Collaboratively, the student explores applications of relational thinking as it applies to the 3D modeling process and everyday medical practice.
 At the end of the rotation, the student is given a case-study to examine, diagnose and develop a 3D application for the prognosis.
 Registration is through the School of Medicine department.
-[For further information, contact kate.m.serralde@ttuhsc.edu] Internal Medicine Course Number (Campus) Name/General Description Course Number (Campus) MINT-8401 (Amarillo) MINT-8451 AW Name/General Description Internal Medicine This elective is designed for both the student interested in internal medicine and the student interested in other specialties who would like to strengthen his/her background in medicine.
+[For further information, contact kate.m.serralde@ttuhsc.edu] Internal Medicine Course Number (Campus) Name/General Description MINT-8401 (Amarillo) MINT-8451 AW Internal Medicine This elective is designed for both the student interested in internal medicine and the student interested in other specialties who would like to strengthen his/her background in medicine.
 The primary emphasis of this elective is on diagnostics, preventive medicine, and successful outpatient management of chronic, progressive diseases such as diabetes mellitus and hypertension.
 Selected areas such as geriatrics, home care, office ENT, ophthalmology, gynecology, and orthopedics may be added as suits the needs of the student.
-MINT-8401 (Amarillo) Internal Medicine This elective is designed for both the student interested in internal medicine and the student interested in other specialties who would like to strengthen his/her background in medicine.
-The primary emphasis of this elective is on diagnostics, preventive medicine, and successful outpatient management of chronic, progressive diseases such as diabetes mellitus and hypertension.
+MINT-8402 (Amarillo, Covenant, Lubbock, Permian Basin) MINT-8452 AW management of chronic, progressive diseases such as diabetes mellitus and hypertension.
 Selected areas such as geriatrics, home care, office ENT, ophthalmology, gynecology, and orthopedics may be added as suits the